Centrelink compensation information for lawyers and compensation payers

 • any other compensation or damages.

-• a workers’ compensation scheme
+• from a workers’ compensation scheme

-• a motor vehicle third party scheme
+• by motor vehicle third party schemes

-• other personal injury compensation schemes.
+• other personal injury compensation payments.

 • statutory criminal injury compensation payments